maniaclab/snowmass-connect-docs/docs/index.md

 ## Getting Started

 Snowmass Connect is a job submission service providing access to the distributed cyberinfrastructure of the Open Science Grid.
 To sign up, visit [https://connect.snowmass21.io](https://connect.snowmass21.io).
-Users will be notified by email once their membership request has been approved.
+You will be notified by email once your membership request has been approved.
 It is important that you upload your ssh-keys following the instructions on the portal.
 The process will create your home directory on the Snowmass submit node and grant you access via passwordless ssh.

-In order to be able to submit jobs to the OSG users should follow up with a request to be added to a particular subgroup: snowmass21.energy or snowmass21.cosmic.
-An email back to the user will confirm their addition to their requested subgroup project.
+In order to be able to submit jobs to the OSG you should follow up with a request to be added to a particular subgroup: snowmass21.energy or snowmass21.cosmic.
+An email back will confirm their addition to their requested subgroup project.

 ## Login to the submit node